mcnuttandrew/critical-hci-vis-class/src/index.md

 ## Possible works

 There are many different paths through this course.
 You might write responses for all of the readings, do a project, and write an essay.
 Or you might write 5 essays!
 There are many possible approaches.
-Other works are allowed, ask ahead (e.g., a video essay, a podcast, a poster).
+Other works are allowed, but you must ask ahead.
+Unusual approaches and welcomed and (for now) encourage.
+These might include a video essay, a podcast, a poster.
 An appropriate way to ask would be to post on the course forum (so that others can see as well), you'll get a response. **Note, that merely submitting a work is not enough to get all of the point associated with that format, it will also be graded.**

 {% for assignment in collections.assignments %}